mile-adders/wheel-me-up/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpYXQiOjE1ODIxMTMyNzB9.gUPPDS_696DAel8exh1FsQbeMhJHEwoIfzoKNmkSoGU
 ```

-- get request For the /users route which will return all the signed up users in the DataBase
+- get request for /users - which will return all the signed up users in the API

  expected response status 200